dharanikumarp/slassignment/README.md

 * Then build the server using "sbt compile" followed by "sbt stage deployHeroku" if using heroku toolbelt or use heroku API key.
 * The mongodb is hosted in mongolabs.
 Heroku does the provisioning.

-I will re-list the requirements from the assignment and provide assumptions & implementation specifics wherever I feel it would help ease the understanding.
+I will re-list the requirements from the assignment in the task list format and mention the assumptions & implementation specifics wherever I feel it would help ease the understanding.

 ## Requirements and Solution Details

 In summary this exercise requires integration of two systems YouTube(YT) which includes www.youtube.com (YT Web), https://studio.youtube.com (YT studio) & youtube mobile app (YT Mobile) with StreamViewer (SV).
 This is how I perceive the requirement, but I could be wrong.

-I will add one more persona here to make things clear Bob (our famous cryptography persona).
-Bob is not associated with SV so far (i.e he has never visited sv before), but still a fan of Natalie, wathces Natalie streams from YT Web or YT Mobile and will chat with Natalie along many other fans.
+I will add one more persona here to make things clear, Bob (our famous cryptography persona).
+Bob is not associated with SV so far (i.e he has never visited sv before), but a fan of Natalie, wathces Natalie streams from YT Web or YT Mobile and will chat along many other fans.

 ### Ambiguities
 1. Should we process and display Bob's chat messages within SV?
 Bob will mostly chat from YT*